 A major portion of Nilorn's revenue is obtained from the sale of goods.
-Sales are recognised when significant risks and benefits have been transferred to the buyer, when the seller no longer has any control over the goods sold, when the value of the transaction can be measured in an accurate manner and it is probable that the economic benefits associated with the sale will accrue to the benefit of the Company.
+Sales are recognized when significant risks and benefits have been trans-ferred to the buyer, when the seller no longer has any control over the goods sold, when the value of the transaction can be measured in an accurate manner and it is probable that the economic benefits associated with the sale will accrue to the benefit of the Company.
 The value of the transaction is affected by, inter alia, discounts granted and exchange rate differences.

-Revenue from services provided is recognised when the services are performed.
+The fair value of the items is equivalent with the carrying amount of the items.
+Revenue from services provided is recognized when the services are performed.
 Intra-group sales are eliminated in the consolidated financial statements.